 Become a Part of History at Lincolnwood Place

-Lincolnwood IL is also home to Lincolnwood Place, a Senior Lifestyle community that offers independent living, assisted living, memory care and skilled nursing and rehabilitation.
-You can live in a caring and welcoming community and be close by to the amenities Lincolnwood has to offer, as well as be just a short drive away from Chicago.
+Lincolnwood, IL is also home to Lincolnwood Place, a Senior Lifestyle community that offers independent living, assisted living, memory care, and skilled nursing and rehabilitation.
+You can live in a caring and welcoming community and be close to the amenities Lincolnwood has to offer, as well as being just a short drive away from Chicago.

 Find out more about Senior Lifestyle, or schedule a tour today.